Page (paper)

 A page is one side of a leaf (a sheet or half-sheet) of paper, parchment or other material (or electronic media) in a book, magazine, newspaper, or other collection of sheets, on which text or illustrations can be printed, written or drawn, to create documents.
-It can be used as a measure of communicating general quantity of information ("That topic covers twelve pages") or more specific quantity ("there are 535 words in a standard page in twelve point font type").
+It can be used as a measure of communicating general quantity of information and is used in various compound words and idiomatic expressions.
+In library science, the number of pages in a book forms part of its physical description.

 Etymology

-The word "page" comes from the Latin term pagina, which means, "a written page, leaf, sheet", which in turn comes from an earlier meaning "to create a row of vines that form a rectangle".
+The word page comes from the Latin term pagina, which means, "a written page, leaf, sheet", which in turn comes from an earlier meaning "to create a row of vines that form a rectangle".
 The Latin word pagina derives from the verb pangere, which means to stake out boundaries when planting vineyards.